ketankokane94/ml-multilayer-perceptron/readme.txt

 Execution fails if the required data files and *.json files are not present in the same directory.

 To train the model again simply uncomment the call to mlp.fit() function.

+For question 2.
+Need to unzip the mnist_dataset.zip file and copy the .csv file in the same directory as q2.py.